underscoredotspace/ng-cleantoast/README.md

 This allows you to style every element of the toast yourself.

 ### Demo
-There is an [example](https://underscoredotspace.github.io/ng-cleantoast/demo) with styles (background is purely to enhance the opacity/shadow change on hover).
+There is an [example](https://underscoredotspace.github.io/ng-cleantoast/demo) with styles (the awful background is purely to enhance the opacity/shadow change on hover (sorry)).

 ### Tests
-Jasmine tests are included in the tests folder, or you can run the tests (for the current repository code) [here](https://underscoredotspace.github.io/ng-cleantoast/tests).
+Jasmine tests are included in the tests folder (open index.html in the browser), or you can run the tests (for the current **master** code) [here](https://underscoredotspace.github.io/ng-cleantoast/tests).

-### Issues/Ideas
+### Issues/Pull requests
-Please log any [issues or suggestions](https://github.com/underscoredotspace/ng-cleantoast/issues)!
-I aim to keep this as simple as possible, while providing the key features you expect of your toasts.
+Please log any [issues, suggestions or questions](https://github.com/underscoredotspace/ng-cleantoast/issues).
+I aim to keep this as simple as possible, while providing the key features you expect of toasts.

+To set up an environment for development, clone the repo and `npm install`.
+Minify with `npm run grunt` before running tests (which are run against the minified version) and submitting a pull request.